-When our data privacy and security practice started in the mid-1990’s, we quickly realized that many issues we were confronting on behalf of our clients required local expertise and often a local presence.
+When our data privacy and security practice started in the mid-1990s, we quickly realized that many issues we were confronting on behalf of our clients required local expertise and often a local presence.
 Although we work extensively with most data privacy regimes, many situations arise where having a local expert becomes a necessity.
-We are one of the few U.S.-based firms without significant offices outside the United States, but that is by design.
-Our independence allows us the flexibility to work with the best legal experts outside the United States in each area of the law, including particularly, privacy and security lawyers.
-Since this is such a unique area of the law, there are very few credible practitioners worldwide and we have relationships with nearly all of the leading experts in major jurisdictions throughout the globe.
+Our firm is one of the few Am Law 50 firms with few significant offices outside the U.S., but that is by design.
+Our independence allows us the flexibility to work with the best legal experts outside the U.S. in each area of the law, particularly including privacy and security lawyers.
+Since this is such a unique area of the law, there are very few credible practitioners worldwide—but we have relationships with experts in major jurisdictions across the globe.

-As our practice grew, our work for clients with multi-jurisdictional businesses necessitated that we call on and collaborate with local law firms in other countries.
-In our efforts to improve, simplify and streamline our data privacy and security practice, we established a network of law firms who we regularly call on to assist us in advising our clients.
-This network includes firms we have known and worked with for many years, and has many benefits:
+As our work for clients with multijurisdictional businesses grew, we called on and collaborated with local law firms in more than 70 countries across the globe.
+In our efforts to improve, simplify, and streamline our data privacy and security practice, we established a network of law firms who we regularly call on to assist us in advising our clients.
+This network includes firms we have known and worked with for many years and has many benefits:

-a one-firm approach to managing global data privacy and security issues;
+A unified approach to managing global data privacy and security issues.

-the ABPSN is not a static network and has no exclusive members.
-We are constantly expanding the network and are always looking for the best local firms and lawyers.
+The ABPSN is not a static network and has no exclusive members.
+We are constantly expanding the network and always looking for the best local firms and lawyers.

 Collaborating with local counsel to provide strategic compliance advice that contemplates applicable local data privacy regimes.